 1. What are the three groups of food?
-Care 2.
-Mention all the food that you have eaten.
-Aren 3.
+Contraction of the second Mention all the food that you have eaten.
+A ANTA 3.
 Write a few examples of protective food.
 4. Is it important to take all groups of food?
 Why?
 5. What will happen if we only take the food for activity?